Marketing research: History

 Evidence for commercial research being gathered informally dates to the Medieval period.
 In 1380, the German textile manufacturer, Johann Fugger, travelled from Augsburg to Graben in order to gather information on the international textile industry.
 He exchanged detailed letters on trade conditions in relevant areas.
 Although, this type of information would have been termed "commercial intelligence" at the time, it created a precedent for the systemic collection of marketing information.

 During the European age of discovery, industrial houses began to import exotic, luxury goods - calico cloth from India, porcelain, silk and tea from China, spices from India and South-East Asia and tobacco, sugar, rum and coffee from the New World.
 International traders began to demand information that could be used for marketing decisions.
 During this period, Daniel Defoe, a London merchant, published information on trade and economic resources of England and Scotland.
 Defoe was a prolific publisher and among his many publications are titles devoted to the state of trade including; Trade of Britain Stated, (1707); Trade of Scotland with France, (1713) and The Trade to India Critically and Calmly Considered, (1720) - all of which provided merchants and traders with important information on which to base business decisions.

-Until the late 18th-century, European and North-American economies were characterised by local production and consumption.
-Produce, household goods and tools were produced by local artisans or farmers with exchange taking place in local markets or fairs.
+Until the late 18th century, European and North-American economies were characterised by local production and consumption.
+Produce, household goods, and tools were produced by local artisans or farmers, with exchange taking place in local markets or fairs.
 Under these conditions, the need for marketing information was minimal.
-However, the rise of mass-production following the industrial revolution, combined with improved transportation systems of the early 19th-century, led to the creation of national markets and ultimately, stimulated the need for more detailed information about customers, competitors, distribution systems, and market communications.
+However, the rise of mass production following the Industrial Revolution, combined with improved transportation systems in the early 19th century, led to the creation of national markets and ultimately stimulated the need for more detailed information about customers, competitors, distribution systems, and market communications.

 By the 19th-century, manufacturers were exploring ways to understand the different market needs and behaviours of groups of consumers.
 A study of the German book trade found examples of both product differentiation and market segmentation as early as the 1820s.
 From the 1880s, German toy manufacturers were producing models of tin toys for specific geographic markets; London omnibuses and ambulances destined for the British market; French postal delivery vans for Continental Europe and American locomotives intended for sale in America.
 Such activities suggest that sufficient market information was collected to support detailed market segmentation.